cwestin/tau/notes/CrtlTour.md

   I don't expect virtual data to make it into tau space, but it appears to be very convenient for the current code generation strategy (i.e., generate C code and compile it).
+* Macros are defined to invoke virtual functions; their names follow the pattern INTERFACENAME_methodName(...).
 * When exported into tau space, class/interface/structure names will loose any leading px prefix.
 * The CRTL is implemented in tau/crtl, where you'll find include and src